gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

         obj.init()
 ```

-In this step gem5 will call the `init` function from every `SimObject`. init is a virtual function defined by the `SimObject` class.
+In this step gem5 will call the `init` function from every `SimObject`. `init` is a virtual function defined by the `SimObject` class.
 Every `SimObject` based class can override this function.
-The purpose of the init function is similar to the constructor.
-However, it is guaranteed that when the init function from any `SimObject` is called all the `SimObject`s are created (i.e. their constructors are called).
+The purpose of the `init` function is similar to the constructor.
+However, it is guaranteed that when the `init` function from any `SimObject` is called, all the `SimObject`s are created (i.e. their constructors are called).

-Below is the declaration for init in `src/sim/sim_object.hh`.
+Below is the declaration for `init` in `src/sim/sim_object.hh`.

 ```cpp
     /* init() is called after all C++ SimObjects have been created and
     *  all ports are connected.
 Initializations that are independent
     *  of unserialization but rely on a fully instantiated and